Hello and welcome to the podcast of the Load Seaters, episode 1278 for Tuesday the 21st of October 2025.

 Disclosure could inhibit this openness and reduce the quality of decision making.

-And it says conclusion, the potential harm to the effective conduct of public affairs, which doesn't make a sense at like any any sense.
+And it says, conclusion, the potential harm to the effective conduct of public affairs, which doesn't make any sense, stakeholder engagement and individual safety outweighs the benefits of disclosure in this case.

-So essentially they are stopping releasing this information.
+So essentially, they are stopping releasing this information.

-Um one of the well, one of the main reasons being my recent social media activity.
+One of the main reasons being my recent social media activity.

 And so that is unbelievable.